This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Is A Pup Above better than a farmers dog?

-A Pup Above offers higher protein content and better ingredient sourcing, but The Farmer’s Dog provides superior customization and costs substantially less monthly.
+A Pup Above offers higher protein content and human-grade ingredients, but The Farmer’s Dog costs substantially less—under $200 monthly versus A Pup Above‘s $332, making affordability a key factor.

 Where is A Pup Above dog food made?

-A Pup Above produces their dog food in Austin, Texas using USDA-inspected kitchens that meet human-grade food standards.
-They’ve operated from this location since their founding.
+A Pup Above produces their dog food in Austin, Texas, using USDA-inspected kitchens that meet human-grade standards.
+You’ll find their fresh recipes prepared in these certified facilities.

 Conclusion